-Most of us have memories of a parent, grandparent or teacher scolding us, “Sit up straight!”
-In this case, all that nagging is beneficial.
-Good posture truly is important from a medical standpoint.
-According to the U.S. National Library of Medicine, “Good posture is about more than standing up straight so you can look your best.
+Surprisingly, anyone who told us to “sit up straight” was right.
+Poor posture creates several medical problems, from back pain to digestion issues.
+According to the U.S. National Library of Medicine, “good posture is about more than standing up straight so you can look your best.
 It is an important part of your long-term health.
 Making sure that you hold your body the right way, whether you are moving or still, can prevent pain, injuries, and other health problems.”

 Posture, good or bad, is all about your spine and how it’s positioned when standing, walking, sitting, lying down, and even sleeping.
-Akin to architecture, when your spine is positioned properly, it acts as a load-bearing beam.
+Akin to architecture, when your spine is positioned correctly, it acts as a load-bearing beam.
 It distributes weight, stress, and pressure appropriately to ligaments and muscles.
 Your spine also impacts how joints function and works as a support structure for the nervous system.
-When bad posture becomes a chronic problem—due to bad habits or an underlying medical condition—the rest of your body can pay the price and unfortunately, it’s often painful.
+When bad posture becomes a chronic problem—due to bad habits or an underlying medical condition—the rest of your body can pay the price.

 1. Neck and Back Pain